pedrib/PoC/advisories/IBM/ibm_tm1_rce.md

 Readers are encouraged to contact the author to share exploitation tales and success stories.

 A special thanks to [CERT/CC](https://www.kb.cert.org/vuls/) for assisting with the disclosure of this vulnerability, and to Gareth Batchelor of Cloudtrace for doing real world testing of the exploit.

-## Vendor Description:
-[IBM Planning Analytics](https://www.ibm.com/products/planning-analytics), powered by IBM TM1, is an integrated planning solution designed to promote collaboration across the organization and help keep pace with the speed of modern business.
-With a powerful calculation engine, this enterprise performance management solution helps you move beyond the limits of spreadsheets, automating the planning process to drive faster, more accurate results.
-Simplify oceans of data by unifying data sources into one single repository and empowering users to build sophisticated, multidimensional models that drive more reliable forecasts.

 ## Technical Introduction